How to use I2C in Arduino: Communication between two Arduino Boards

 lcd.clear(); //Clears LCD display

-3. Next we have two functions one for request event and one for receive event
+3. Next, we have two functions, one for the request event and one for the receive event

-When Master request value from slave this function will be executed.
-This function does take input value from the Slave POT and convert it in terms of 7-bit and send that value to master.
+When the Master requests a value from the slave, this function will be executed.
+This function takes input value from the Slave POT and converts it in terms of 7-bit and sends that value to the master.

 void requestEvent()